 What is CQATest app?

-The CQA test app running on your phone indicates that your phone's creator has access to system information.
+The CQA test app running on your phone means that your phone's manufacturer has access to system information.
 However, this data does not include any personal information.
 The Android device manufacturer, such as Samsung, Motorola, or any other device manufacturer, receives reports on the status of the system's operation.
 The device also receives information on the functional status of all other apps, as well as other important data.

 How did the CQATest App end up on my device?

 The CQATest app is a hidden diagnostic tool found on some smartphone models.
 If your device is in good working order, you will not find this app in your app drawer or on your general homepage apps.
-However, you can easily obtain this app by going to the app list under the “System” menu, instead of the app drawer.
+However, you can easily find this app by going to the app list under the “System” menu, instead of the app drawer.

 What does the CQATest App do?